October – November 2013

 Adult Undergraduates – Bring your transcripts for immediate consideration and admissions.
 There will be an informal presentation followed by individual meetings with advisors.

-Since 1969, Caldwell College has successfully served the Adult Undergraduate community.
+Since 1969, Caldwell University has successfully served the Adult Undergraduate community.
 Our Adult Undergraduate programs offer flexible schedules, personalized advising, financial aid and distance learning options – all to meet your lifestyle!

 These days are free-flowing days where you will meet Dr. Blattner, our College President, speak with faculty and admissions counselors about the programs you are interested in, hear from current students about the Caldwell experience, and tour our beautiful campus.
 Our Open Houses begin at 11:00am.